donpedro/tap-ts-starter/README.md

     - "CloudFrontFullAccess"
     - "AWSCloudFormationReadOnlyAccess"

-  - You should now be able to run the "serverless deploy --aws-profile [profilename]" command

 - Deployment:

   - In file "serverless.yml" change bucket name to something unique.
 Example: "fdsa-trigger-bucket12" in any place you see "fdsa-trigger-bucket"